Chagos Archipelago sovereignty dispute: 2024 statements and visits

+2025 drafts and statements

 On 13 January 2025, the governments of the UK and Mauritius issued a joint statement regarding the Chagos Archipelago.
 They affirmed progress in their discussions, working towards a treaty that would establish Mauritius as the sovereign authority over the archipelago while ensuring the continued operation of the Diego Garcia base.
 The talks are ongoing, aiming to reach a mutually beneficial agreement.

 On 15 January 2025, a special Cabinet meeting was convened to discuss the progress of the negotiations.
 However, before the meeting, Mauritius was informed by the UK that, in light of the imminent change in the United States administration, they would await the views of the new US administration before finalizing the agreement.
 Despite this, a delegation from Mauritius, led by the Attorney General, travelled to the UK on 16–17 January 2025 to continue discussions.
 During these meetings, UK officials, including Lord Hermer and Under Secretary of State Stephen Doughty, reassured the Mauritian delegation of the UK's commitment to signing the agreement.
 The Mauritian government expressed strong concerns about the draft agreement proposed by the UK, citing several key issues that needed to be addressed: